arabcoders/watchstate/README.md

 ### Note:

-Even if you use webhooks import method, you should still have import task scheduler enabled to keep healthy relationship. and pick up any missed events.
+Even if you use webhooks import method, you should still have import task enabled to keep healthy relationship. and pick up any missed events.

 ---